mindgruve/mg-reverse-proxy/README.md

     Note: With a cached response, your application is not bootstrapped at all!

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
-Included in the source code is a generic adapter, and one for WordPress, or you can write your own by implementing the **CacheAdapterInterface**.
+Included in the source code is a generic adapter, and one for WordPress.
+If you want to write your own adapter implement the **CacheAdapterInterface**.

 The WordPress adapter was developed to allow developers to quickly cache their WordPress sites.
 The WordPress adapter will cache all responses as long as the user isn't logged in.
 If your application already sets cache headers, or you utilize a plugin like w3-total-cache, use the Generic Adapter instead.